 If you’re city isn’t here, sign up for our newsletter for updates on new delivery locations.

 Yes!
-And thank you for spreading the love.
+And, thank you for spreading the veterinary care love.
 If we've not met your veterinarian yet and you feel comfortable, we would welcome a warm introduction for sure!
-Ask them if they would like us to contact them directly to buy them lunch or present Virchew to their clinic.
+Ask them if they would like us to contact them directly to buy them lunch or present Virchew to their clinic team.

 We have interviewed dozens of vets in the Vancouver area over the past few years.
 Twelve of them are now Virchew shareholders and a big part of our business development model.